wtcoin/docs-1/source/includes/_objects.md

 }
 ```

-A Microtransaction represents a streamlined---and typically much lower value---transaction, one which BlockCypher can sign for you if you send your private key.
-Microtransactions can also be signed on the client-side without ever sending your private key.
-You'll find these objects used in the [Microtransaction API.](#microtransactions-api)
+A MicroTX represents a streamlined---and typically much lower value---microtransaction, one which BlockCypher can sign for you if you send your private key.
+MicroTXs can also be signed on the client-side without ever sending your private key.
+You'll find these objects used in the [Microtransaction API.](#microtransaction-api)

 <aside class="notice">
 Only one of these three fields is required for the microtransaction endpoint: <b>from_pubkey</b>, <b>from_private</b>, <b>from_wif</b> .
 If you send more than one, the API will return an error.